Humanoid Joint logoHumanoid Joint

 Core conclusions for actuator selection

 Use these numbers as public benchmark anchors.
-They establish a decision frame for humanoid actuators, including actuators in humanoid robots as an alias intent, but final choice still needs supplier evidence for duty cycle, cooling, brakes, and lifecycle.
+They establish a decision frame for humanoid actuators, including "actuators used in humanoid robots" as an alias intent, but final choice still needs supplier evidence for duty cycle, cooling, brakes, and lifecycle.

 C1